hitokiri-mata/katacoda-courses/kubernetes-applications/r-shiny/step3.md

 `kubectl apply -f shiny-wordcloud.yaml`{{execute}}

 The Shiny server takes about a minute to start.
 Watch the Deployment _AVAILABLE_ state change from _0_ to _1_.
-To get a complete status of the deployment availability run this inspection.
+To get a status of the deployment availability run this inspection.

 `watch kubectl get deployments,pods,services`{{execute}}